Rooted in a Canal

 GRATITUDE

-I am grateful for sunny vacations and for endodontic doctors who can fix teeth problems and I am grateful for the gentle warmth of a compassionate young hand.
+I am grateful for sunny vacations and for endodontic doctors who can fix teeth problems.
+And I am grateful for the gentle warmth of a compassionate young hand.